 Umbrella Program

-Families remain the primary educators, choosing their own curriculum and teaching methods.
-Kipe Academy offers support and guidance when needed, including resource suggestions and optional access to our online learning platform for math and reading.
+Families remain the primary educators, selecting their own curriculum and teaching methods.
+Kipe Academy provides support as needed, including guidance, resources, and optional access to our online learning platform for reading and math.

 Who Can Enroll: